pandora2000/caffe-api/README.md

 An API interface to some [Caffe] models.
 We use Flask to expose Caffe models previously trained.

-We have used the Imagenet python wrapper from the Caffe repositpry and have implemented a Lenet wrapper, in a local module `_caffe`.
-The image preprocess is done by the wrappers, but for the Lenet we must provide an centered image of a number, to match the structure of the images in the MNIST dataset used for training it.
+We have used the Imagenet python wrapper from the Caffe repository and have implemented (based on that) a Lenet wrapper, in a local module `_caffe`.
+The image preprocess is done by the wrappers, but for the Lenet we must provide a centered image of a number, to match the structure of the images in the MNIST dataset used for training it.

 ## Usage

-Run the script and wait the loading of the models.
+Run the script and wait for the models to load.
 After all models are loaded the server will be working on port 5000, the models being available in `/lenet` and `/imagenet`, respectively.
 You can POST a image to a model using, for example, the following command:

 ```
 curl --form "image=@/path/to/image/image.jpg" [YOUR_IP]:5000/[MODEL_NAME]